teedmaker/cli/README.md

 This will create a service `Users` in `src/services/Users.php`.

-#### create vie path/name
+#### create view path/name

 This command enables you to create a view file.
 The default path is `src/views`, and can be changed with the flag `--path='new/path/to/views'` (or just `-p=new/path`).
 The flag `--blank` (or `-b`) can be passed to, if you want to create a blank view file.

 e.g.:

-> tmk create route users/index
+> tmk create view users/index

-This will create a route file in `src/routes/users/index.php`.
+This will create a view file in `src/views/users/index.php`.

 ----